 Of course, not all feedback will be praiseworthy.
 Sometimes constructive criticism needs to be given, and if delivered poorly, your feedback might have the opposite effect resulting in demotivation, and resentment.
-When delivering constructive feedback, stick to the facts, actively listen to the recipient and ask for their feedback, address the situation in a timely manner, and always end your talk on a positive note.
+When offering constructive feedback, stick to the facts, actively listen to the recipient and ask for their feedback, address the situation promptly, and always end your talk on a positive note.

 Losing a rockstar employee can be a total blow to the motivation and morale of your entire company.
-There’s absolutely, positively, nothing worse when you’re trying to build a strong, cohesive team than losing a key member that you could have retained; it just kills the energy.
-Instead, be proactive about employee retention and treat it as seriously as do you recruiting.
+There’s nothing worse when you’re trying to build a strong, cohesive team than losing a key member that you could have retained; it kills the energy.
+Instead, be proactive about employee retention and treat it as seriously as do your recruiting.